archlinux/alpm/resources/docs/src/faq.md

 The shared library [libalpm(3)] is written in C and provides functionality for managing system state based on a local package database on end-user machines.
 It provides low-level access to actions such as installation/uninstallation/upgrade/downgrade of packages and the retrieval of metadata to its consumers (e.g. [`pacman(8)`]).

-The ALPM project reimplements various building blocks that are required for system management.
-It will provide an alternative implementation of the [libalpm(3)] API, based on strong validation and strict typing.
+The ALPM project provides various building blocks in [Rust], that are required for system management, based on strong validation and strict typing.

 ## Is ALPM based on Pacman?